Statewide Super Insurance Strategy

 Statewide Super’s selection of its Insurer is informed by premiums charged, policy terms and conditions, the Insurer’s claims philosophy, overall due diligence of the Insurer and the risks and costs associated with a transition to a given Insurer.
 Typically, Statewide Super will perform a review of the Insurer’s suitability and the associated benefit design at least every three (3) years in order to determine whether to amend the benefit design, re-appoint or replace the Insurer.
 Any review must ensure that the Trustee continues to act with utmost good faith in all dealings with the insurer, as required by s13 of the Insurance Contracts Act 1984 (Cth).

 Subject to the outcome of the review, Statewide Super may choose to select a new Insurer by way of a competitive tender process.

 Insurance Claims Management

 Statewide Super is committed to supporting our members and works with the Insurer (currently Metlife) through the claims management process.
-However, claims declined by the Insurer are independently assessed by the ICC in order to evaluate the appropriateness of the Insurer’s decision and the prospects of success of a claim.
-If the ICC finds that the member’s claim should be granted, it must do everything it considers reasonable to pursue the claim.
+However, claims declined by the Insurer are independently assessed by the MSC in order to evaluate the appropriateness of the Insurer’s decision and the prospects of success of a claim.
+If the MSC finds that the member’s claim should be granted, it must do everything it considers reasonable to pursue the claim.
 This may include provision of further evidence to the Insurer, requesting that the Insurer reconsider the claim.
 In order to effectively monitor its insurance arrangements, Statewide Super will maintain accurate claims experience records for at least 5 years.